paloukari/OrcaDetector/final_report.md

 To train a multi-class DNN we used the [Watkins Marine Mammal Sound Database](https://cis.whoi.edu/science/B/whalesounds/index.cfm).
 We contacted the Watkins scientific team and got  the permission to crawl their online database.

-#### Web Scrapping
+#### Web Scraping

-Furthermore, the team sent us a web crawling prototype implementedPython to facilitate our efforts.
+Furthermore, the team provided us with a web crawling prototype implemented in Python to facilitate our efforts.
 A modified version of it is committed in this repo.
-The crawled dataset consisted of ~20GB of labeled WAV files of 56 different marine mammals.
+The crawled dataset consisted of ~20 GB of labeled WAV files from 56 different marine mammals.
 These samples have been collected from different locations and years.

-> We've excluded all species from the dataset that had less than 10 samples.
+> We've excluded all species from the dataset that had too few audio segments to effectively train on.

 #### Mel Spectrogram Feature Computation